Ian Nepomniachtchi: 2024

 In January, he played in the 86th edition of Tata Steel Chess Tournament.
 He placed 8th out of 14 players, with a score of 6.5 points.

 As the losing finalist of the World Chess Championship 2023, Nepomniachtchi was awarded direct entry into the 2024 Candidates Tournament.
 He led or tied for the lead for most of the tournament, but was overtaken by eventual winner Gukesh D in round 13.
 Nepomniachtchi was the only player not to lose a game in the tournament.

 Nepomniachtchi participated in the Superbet Romania Chess Classic 2024 in June, finishing on a score of 50%.

 In August, he played in the annual Sinquefield Cup 2024.
 He played poorly, finishing in 9th position.

 In September, Nepomniachtchi won the 10th edition of the Gashimov Memorial.

 In December, he played in the Champions Chess tour, finishing in second place after losing in the finals to Magnus Carlsen.

 In December he won a bronze medal at the World Rapid Championship held in New York.
 Later that month, Nepomniachtchi was crowned the joint winner of the World Blitz Championship alongside Magnus Carlsen when the pair controversially agreed to share the title after three tiebreak matches in the final ended in draws.

+2025-2026

+In 2025, he played in 2nd UzChess Cup, placing ninth with 3½/9(+0-2=7).

+At the FIDE Grand Swiss Tournament 2025, Nepomiachtchi 42nd with a score of 6/11.

+At the Chess World Cup 2025, Nepomiachtchi lost to Diptayan Ghosh in the second round.
+Ultimately, he failed to qualify for the Candidates Tournament 2026.

+In December, he won the 11th edition of the Gashimov Memorial.

+Nepomniachtchi finished first in the Aeroflot Open 2026.

+In June, he played in the 3rd UzChess Cup, placing third with 5/9(+3-2=4).

 Rapid and blitz rankings

 In addition to his strength in classical time controls, Nepomniachtchi is very skilled at rapid and blitz chess.
-As of September 2023, Nepomniachtchi ranked fourth on the FIDE rapid list and sixth on the blitz list.
+As of July 2026, Nepomniachtchi ranked sixth on the FIDE rapid list and eighth on the blitz list.